NaishaShetty/AI-Research-Agentic-System-Using-Tavily-and-LangGraph/README.md

-DeepCrawl AI is built using LangGraph and LangChain, utilizing a multi-agent system for efficient web research and answer generation.
+# AI Research Agentic System using Tavily and LangGraph

+# Overview

+This project implements an AI research agentic system designed to autonomously gather, analyze, and generate structured responses based on real-time web data.
+The system is built using Tavily for online information retrieval, LangGraph for workflow execution, and a Hugging Face language model for drafting responses.

+# Features

-Research Agent
+- # Research Agent:

-Uses Tavily to gather real-time web data.
+  *Uses Tavily to gather real-time web data.
-Extracts relevant snippets and formats them for processing.
+  *Extracts relevant snippets and formats them for further processing.

-Drafting Agent
+- # Drafting Agent:

-Uses a Hugging Face language model to analyze research data.
+  *Utilizes a Hugging Face language model to analyze collected research data.
-Generates a structured and informative response.
+  *Generates a structured and informative response based on findings.

-Workflow Execution
+- # Workflow Execution:

-Implemented using LangGraph, ensuring smooth information flow.
+  *Implemented using LangGraph to ensure seamless flow of information between agents.
+  *Efficient processing pipeline for real-time or batch research tasks.

+  # Architecture

+  # Input:
+   User provides a query or research topic.

+  # Research Agent:
+  -Queries Tavily to retrieve relevant web content.
+  -Extracts key insights and formats data.

+# Drafting Agent:
+  -Processes retrieved data using a Hugging Face model.
+  -Generates a well-structured response with citations and summaries.
+  -Output: Returns an AI-generated research summary.